Install with Helm

 Set up OIDC authorization for the Gloo UI.
 For more information, see UI authentication. prometheus.enabled

-Verify that Gloo Mesh Core installed correctly.
-This check might take a few seconds to verify that:
+Verify that your Gloo Mesh Core setup is correctly installed.
+If not, try debugging the relay connection.
+Note that this check might take a few seconds to verify that:

-- Your Gloo Mesh Core product license is valid and current.
+- Your Gloo product license is valid and current.

 - The Gloo agent is running and connected to the management server.